• Skip to primary navigation

 Get a secured credit card

-Unlike the case with a traditional credit card, you can get a secured credit card (sometimes called a credit-builder card) with no credit history because there’s essentially no risk for your lender.
+Unlike a traditional credit card, there’s a special type of credit card called a secured credit card (or credit-builder card) that you can get with no credit history because there’s essentially no risk for your lender.

 When you get a secured credit card, you’ll have to put down a refundable security deposit, which will become your credit limit.
 Your lender will keep this security deposit if you fail to repay your debts.
 Your credit will improve as your creditor reports your credit card payments to the credit bureaus and they contribute to your payment history.
 1